 If your plan is to reach out to potential mentors via emails, ensure not to come off as too demanding.
 Try to build a relationship by demonstrating respect and professionalism.

-If you’re willing to spend some money, look for accelerators and programs that offer paid mentorship.
+If you’re willing to spend some money, look for accelerators and programs that offer paid mentorship like GrowthMentor.
 The advantage of this is that you’re guaranteed a professional mentorship and tangible results.
 The disadvantage is obviously the cost.

 Advice for Mentees: What Makes a Successful Mentorship